 A changing selection of courses designed to offer a variety of subjects in theatre.
 This course may be repeated for credit for different topics.
 Topics to be determined by the theatre faculty.
 Prerequisites: Permission of Instructor required.
 Offered upon sufficient demand.
-(2-4cr)
+Variable credit (2-4).